 Technology changes fast and you might be surprised to find that you can actually save money by upgrading your technology.

 But far more importantly, outdated or poorly maintained hardware and software can cause a host of problems for a business.
-Not only are your employees likely struggling to use older technology, which means poor productivity, you're opening up yourself to huge risks from a security point of view.
+Not only are your employees likely struggling to use older technology, which means poor productivity, you're opening up yourself to huge risks from a cyber security point of view.

 Your goal is to keep your business processes as efficient as possible, which means your underlying IT infrastructure needs to be stable, secure and as up-to-date as possible.

 Which leads us to the next layer.

 You might be surprised by how many businesses don't address these three areas properly.
 We see it all the time, and try our best to make proactive and strategic recommendations to keep our clients data safe from modern hackers.

 Let's start with cybersecurity.

 Despite repeated headlines of companies brought to their knees due to cyber attacks and data breaches, dire warnings on the dangers of ransomware and phishing, and a constant stream of articles such as how to prevent cyber attacks in your social feeds - most business are WAY behind on security prevention.

 Your customers expect you to keep their digital data secure.
 They expect your systems to be up and running even in the face of disaster, and quickly recoverable should an event occur.
 And I'm sure you don't even want to think about dollars lost in downtime after an attack if you don't recover quickly!

 And yet we still see alarming statistics such as 73% of companies are NOT prepared for hackers and that 60% of small businesses go out of business after a cyber attack.